Mahdidrm/GPU/README.md

 1- When you want to install Cuda, go to the custom part and uncheck all the options except CUDA

 2- If you install CUDA 10.2 and have trouble in detecting your GPU, you can downgrade CUDA to version 9.
-If you do this, don't forget the version 9 paths to install!
+If you do this, don't forget the version 9 patches to install!

 ## Step 3: Install CUDNN version 7.2 or above: